Expert Traffic Lawyers in Melbourne

 - Refusing to undergo a drug impairment test

 There are very slight technical variations to each charge.
-For example, the charge of driving whilst impaired by a drug is a more serious offence than exceeding the prescribed concentration of drug whilst driving.
+For example, driving whilst impaired by a drug is a more

-There are additional procedural steps that the police must take – both in charging a person and in prosecuting a person with these more serious offences.
-For example, to prove that you are guilty of driving whilst impaired by a drug, a formal impairment assessment ought to have been conducted by police.
-If an assessment has not been undertaken, you have a strong defence to that charge.
+serious offences.
+For example, to prove that you are guilty of driving whilst impaired by a drug, a formal impairment assessment must have been conducted by police.

 The subtle technical differences between these charges can make all the difference in how best to approach your defence.
-Ultimately, a successfully run technical defence can spare you significant court-imposed penalties, including imprisonment, as well as long-term licence disqualification periods.
+Ultimately, a successfully run technical defence can spare you significant court-imposed penalties.
+This includes

 Case Study - Traffic Offences